MRtrix3/mrtrix3/docs/reference/commands/fixelconvert.rst

         $ for_each *.msf : fixelconvert IN NAME_new/ -template template_fixels/

-    In this example, the for_each script is used to execute the fixelconvert command once for each of a series of input files in the old fixel format, generating a new output fixel directory for each.Importantly here though, the -template option is used to ensure that the ordering of fixels within these output directories is identical, such that fixel data files can be exchanged between them (e.g. accumulating fixel data files across subjects into a single template fixel directory
+    In this example, the for_each script is used to execute the fixelconvert command once for each of a series of input files in the old fixel format, generating a new output fixel directory for each.
+Importantly here though, the -template option is used to ensure that the ordering of fixels within these output directories is identical, such that fixel data files can be exchanged between them (e.g. accumulating fixel data files across subjects into a single template fixel directory

 -   *Convert from the new directory format to the old file format*::